hot-chain/hotchain/README.md

 ## Run hotc in docker

-Simple and fast setup of HOTC on Docker is also available.
+Simple and fast setup of hotc on Docker is also available.
 Firstly, install dependencies:

  - [Docker](https://docs.docker.com)
  - [Docker-compose](https://github.com/docker/compose)